smithmaria/BillboardHot100_DataAnalysis/README.md

-# 📊 Final Project - Edit me!

-By: Student Name

----

-This is a final project template for the IT2053C course.
-You can edit the `final-project.ipynb` file to complete the project.

-The final project is a three part project:

-- Initiation (part 1)
-- Notebook (part 2)
-- Presentation (part 3)

-## 🚀 Quick Start
+# Billboard Hot 100 Data Analysis

 ### 1. Setup Environment

-In the previous assignment, you created a conda environment called `IT2053C`.
+Use classroom conda environment called `IT2053C`.
 If you don't have it, you can create it by running the following command:

 ```bash
 # You must provide your 6+2 username